eldenseropian/flash-cards/README.md

 flash-cards
 ===========

-Flash card-like application for memorizing vocabulary and conjugation in a foreign language
+Flash card-like application for memorizing vocabulary and conjugation in a foreign language.